raspberrypilearning/swarms-schools-flocks/en/step_4.md

 end
 ```

-**Test**: You need to test your code to make sure the scrolling speed is not too fast or slow.
-Also to make sure that the sprite leaves and reenters the screen correctly, as the values will be different depending on the size of your sprite.
+**Test**: You need to test your code to make sure the scrolling speed is not too fast or too slow.
+Also make sure that the sprite leaves and reenters the screen correctly, as the values will be different depending on the size of your sprite.

 --- /collapse ---

 --- /task ---

-Now that your animals have something to eat, you can guide them with your mouse pointer to their food.
+Now that your animals have something to eat, you can guide them with your mouse-pointer to their food.
 The question is, what should happen when they reach the food?

 --- task ---

 Add code so that your animals can eat their food.
-Eating the food should make it disappear and then here are some ideas for how it could help your animals.
+Eating the food should make it disappear; here are some ideas for what happens next and how it could help your animals.

 1. Generate more clones
 1. Increase the size of your clones